whitequark/lab-notebook/source/_posts/2014-12-01-coffee-bin-chamber.markdown

 {% fancybox /images/coffee-bin-chamber/violet.jpeg %}

-I've also heated the chamber to ~60°C while pumped down, which caused it to glow white rather than purple:
+I've also heated the chamber to ~60°C while pumped down, which caused it to glow white rather than purple, even after it cools down:

 {% fancybox /images/coffee-bin-chamber/white.jpeg %}